MCLCoreTeam/RaspberryPi-Wallet-UI/README.md

-# Raspberry Pi Proof of Stake User Interface
+# Raspberry Pi RPC Wallet User Interface
-Pi-PoS-UI is a browser UI for PoS cryptocurrency wallets.
+A browser UI for cryptocurrency wallets that use the JSON-RPC protocol.
+This allows you to run a headless Pi and still have a Ui for your wallet.

 ## Supported Cryptocurrencies.
 * TBA